scala/scala-lang/blog/_posts/2026-04-06-last-mile-towards-sbt2.md

 > When is sbt 2 coming out?

 We'll discuss the plan in this post.
-But let me catch you up on the status first.
+But let's go over the status first.

 ## What's new in sbt 2?